 How can you help?

-- Participate in household chores.
-Understand that your wife is going through a transformational process; she needs rest, support and lots of understanding.
+Participate in household chores.
+Understand that your wife is going through a transformation process; she needs rest, support and lots of understanding.

 Identify your feelings

 Pregnancy impacts fathers as well and you are likely to feel a gamut of emotions, including fear surrounding responsibilities of a father.

 A baby means new responsibilities and you may feel that you are not ready for it.
 Discuss your feelings with your wife and try to come up with solutions that work best for you.
 At times, money and financial restrictions can also be a cause of worry.

 Role of fathers during pregnancy includes communication and coming up with a plan or a budget and then sticking to it.

 Ask friends and family members how they tackled certain problems in their role of fathers during pregnancy and incorporate their tips to help the situation.

 There’s usually no medical reason to avoid sex, but she may not want or feel like having sex.

 During pregnancy, it is normal that: